 The net price of college tuition is typically lower than the “published,” or “sticker” price.
-The net price is what you would actually pay, after you factor in financial aid and any tax credits.
+The net price is what a student would actually pay, after factoring in financial aid and any tax credits.

-Private institutions may offer some combination of grants, scholarships, and fellowships to offset the sticker price.
+Private nonprofit institutions may offer some combination of grants, scholarships, and fellowships to offset the sticker price.

 This practice is known as “tuition discounting.”
-According to the National Association of College and University Business Officers , private institutions discounted their freshman tuition at a record high in 2017–18 (the most recent stats available).
-The final tally was an average discount of nearly 50%.
+According to the National Association of College and University Business Officers , private nonprofit institutions discounted their first-year tuition at a record high during the 2020-21 school year (the most recent stats available).
+The final tally was an average discount of nearly 54%.

 Using a Net Price Calculator